013187

 How to diagnose?

-During a visit to a general practitioner, only the palatine tonsils can be assessed.
-They consist of narrow slits and, as a result, come into contact with pathogens on a much larger surface than it might seem at first glance.
+During a visit to a primary care physician, only the palatine tonsils can be assessed.
+They are composed of narrow slits, which means they come into contact with pathogens over a much larger surface area than might appear at first glance.
 This has certain consequences.
-The "outlets" of these slits can become clogged, which creates conditions for the development of microorganisms and, as a result, chronic inflammation of the palatine tonsils.
-Suspicion of hypertrophy of the so-called "third" pharyngeal tonsil requires a visit to an otolaryngologist, because the examination requires specialist equipment.
-The otolaryngologist performs the examination using a mirror inserted into the throat or an endoscope - a special camera that allows for precise visualization of the tonsil structures.
+The openings of these slits can become clogged, creating conditions for microorganisms to thrive and, consequently, chronic tonsillitis.
+Suspected hypertrophy of the so-called "third" pharyngeal tonsil requires a visit to an otolaryngologist, as the examination requires specialized equipment.
+The otolaryngologist performs the examination using a mirror inserted into the throat or an endoscope—a special camera that allows for precise visualization of the tonsil structures.

 How to treat?